-Whether it’s the butterflies in the tummy before an interview or the pounding heart before an exam or an important presentation, we’ve all experienced fear and anxiety.
-After all, it’s perfectly normal to feel anxious before events like these.
-The main function of the psychological and physiological changes that we experience during such anxiety is to help us respond to some danger or threat – it prepares us for the fight or flight response.
+The butterflies in the tummy before an interview, the pounding heart and clammy hands before an exam or important presentation – we all know what fear and anxiety feel like.
+And it’s perfectly normal to feel this way.
+These physiological changes are part of our body’s fight or flight response and help us respond to some danger, threat, or challenging situation.
 However, a panic attack is a different ball game.

 During a panic attack, you get deluged by an overwhelming wave of fear that is debilitating and paralyzing in its intensity.
 Another characteristic of a panic attack is that it can strike unexpectedly, out of the blue.
 And there may be no obvious reason for an attack – it can even occur while you’re asleep.1 Some people develop a condition called panic disorder where they frequently experience panic attacks.
 Here’s a look at some signs which could indicate that you’re having a panic attack.

 Panic attacks usually happen suddenly, without warning, and the level of fear that you experience is disproportionate to the situation that you’re in.
 The symptoms of an attack generally peak within 10 minutes and an attack mostly ends within 20–30 minutes.
 However, sometimes, you can get repeated attacks and this can last for a while.

 Here are some signs that point to a panic attack:

 - You may feel paralyzed by terror.